-Two 3-person cottages.
-Each cottage has one bedroom with two made-up beds, a wardrobe, a bathroom with a shower, a spacious lounge area with a flat-screen TV, a sofa bed, and another bed that can be separated with a partition.
+Two 3-person cottages and one 4-person cottage.
+Each 3-person cottage has one bedroom with two made-up beds, a wardrobe, a bathroom with a shower, a spacious lounge area with a flat-screen TV, a sofa bed, and another bed that can be separated with a partition.
 The kitchenettes have a stovetop, a fridge, a microwave, a toaster, a coffee maker and an electric kettle.
 Cribs are also available.
 All floors are heated.
 There's also a large patio with outdoor furniture and a shared hot tub for guests staying at the cottages.

 Guesthouse Vökuland is located in a two storey building and includes accommodations with shared bathroom.
 The rooms available on the ground floor are 1x double room and 2x family rooms with two single beds and a bunk bed.
 On the first floor there are 3x double rooms that share a bathroom.
 Well equipped kitchens are located on both floors, each include a stove, dishwasher, fridge, microwave, toaster, coffee machine and a boiler.
 There is a spacious common living room on the first floor with a flat screen TV, desk, couch, chairs and a coffee table.
 Guests have access to a laundry room on the ground floor that is equipped with a washing machine and dryer.
 The house, located opposite Silva restaurant, has a large garden and patio.
 Cribs are available upon request.